Mk3 DVT

 The M3 DVT's were unusual in that they were the only vehicles to be fitted with the T4 bogie which was a contender for the Mk4 coaches.
 Nuff said!

 With the introduction of the full Pendolino services their days on the WCML seemed to be over but a number of them have been acquired by other new operators and charter services.
-At present VWC still have a class 90 and DVT substituting for the damaged Pendolino which was involved in the derailment at Lambrigg.
+Until quite recently (2014) VWC still had a class 90 and DVT substituting for the damaged Pendolino which was involved in the derailment at Lambrigg.

 It looks like they will (rightly) be with us for a while yet.